Cryptography Basics

 2. Asymmetric Encryption (Public Key)

-• Private Key: Keep secret.
-Used to Decrypt.
+• Private Key: Closely guarded secret.
+Used by you to Decrypt data.

 Tip